 Convenient queue management systems are what consumers expect

 As digitization continues to transform all aspects of our lives, consumer expectations will continue to climb.
 The modern customer already expects companies and brands to go the extra mile when it comes to convenience.
 And now that human attention spans are officially shorter than that of a goldfish, you can guarantee that your visitors will have far less patience than before.

 So, in a world that’s less patient, addressing the waiting experience at your organization is increasingly mission critical.
-With a virtual queue management system, you can delight your customers, guests, or visitors right from the start.
+With a virtual queue management system or app, you can delight your customers, guests, or visitors right from the start.
 Using a centralized platform where you can manage your customer journey in its entirety by integrating functions like payments, messaging, feedback, and analytics will set your business apart and make a memorable impact with your guests.